openebs-archive/openebs-docs/docs/prerequisites.md

-**Install the iSCSI tools**
+**Install iSCSI tools**

 You have to get the kubelet container ID using the steps mentioned in the above section.
-Once kubelet container ID is obtained, you need to get to the shell of this container using the following command.
+Once kubelet container ID is obtained, you need to get into the shell of this container using the following command.

 ```
 sudo docker exec -it <container ID> bash